iifl-logo

 (b) According to the information and explanations given to us, no report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report.

-(c) As represented by the Management, there was no whistle blower complaints received by the Company during the year (and upto the date of this audit report).
+(c) As represented by the Management, there was no whistle blower complaints received by the Company during the year (and up to the date of this audit report).

-b) We have considered, the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures.
+(xiv) a) In our opinion and according to the information and explanations given to us, the Company has an adequate internal audit system commensurate with the size and the nature of its business as required under the provisions of Section 138 of the Act.
+However, the system needs to be further strengthened in terms of scope and coverage. b) We have considered, the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures.
 As per internal audit reports, internal controls in respect of certain areas need to be further strengthened.

-(xv) As per the information available and to the best of our knowledge in our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company.
+(xv) As per the information available and to the best of our knowledge in our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors and accordingly, reporting under clause 3(xv) of the Order with respect to compliance with the provisions of Section 192 of the Act are not applicable to the Company.

 (xvi) (a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3(xvi)(a) and (b) of the Order is not applicable.
-The company is not a core investment company (CIC) as defined in the Regulations framed by RBI and hence, reporting under clause 3(xvi) (c) of the Order is not applicable.
+Accordingly, reporting under clause 3(xvi)(a), and(c) of the Order is not applicable.

-(b) In our opinion and as certified by the management, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable.
+(b) In our opinion and based on the information and explanations given to us and as certified by the management, there are Two core investment companies within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) (xvii) The Company has not incurred cash losses during the financial year covered by our audit and in the immediately preceding financial year.

 (xviii) There has been no resignation of the statutory auditors of the Company during the year.
 Accordingly, clause 3 (xviii) of the order is not applicable.